ElectricImp-CSE/lib-cli/README.md

 $ lib-cli update -k <key> -n <name> -d <description> -r <reference> --supported (true|false) --permission (private|require|view)
 ```

 Updates the library with the name specified.
+This can be used to mark the library unsupported.

-### Creating a new Library Version
+### Publishing a new Version of an existing Library

 ```
 $ lib-cli create-version -k <key> -n <name> -d <description> -r <reference> --supported (true|false) -v <version> -f <source file>
 ```

-Creates the new version for the library with the name specified out of the source code provided.
+Creates the new version for the library with the specified name from the source code provided.

 ### Updating the Library Version